 2. Scope of Application

-This Policy applies to all companies of the Group, as well as to all investees not belonging to the Group over which the Company has effective control, within the limits established by law.
+This Policy applies at the Company and at all companies of the Group, as well as at all investees not belonging to the Group over which the Company has effective control, within the lawfully established limits.

 At those companies in which the Company has an interest and to which this Policy does not apply, the Company will promote, through its representatives on the boards of directors of such companies, the alignment of their own policies with those of the Company.

 This Policy shall also apply, to the extent relevant, to the joint ventures, temporary joint ventures (uniones temporales de empresas) and other equivalent associations, if the Company assumes the management thereof.

 This Policy is developed and supplemented by the following specific policies, also approved by the Company’s Board of Directors: the Personal Data Protection Policy and the Cybersecurity Risk Policy, with regard to said areas.

 To realise the commitment set forth in Section 1 above, the following main principles of conduct that must inform all of the corporate security activities of the Group are established:

 a) Define a comprehensive security strategy with a preventive and proactive approach to guarantee a reasonable level of risk.

 b) Ensure the appropriate protection of assets (including critical infrastructure), to proactively manage risks.

 c) Guarantee the protection of the professionals of the companies of the Group, both in their workplace and in their professional travel, as well as the protection of persons when they are at the facilities or at any institutional event of the Group’s companies.